chhaviluthra08/calc-cli/README.md

    git clone https://github.com/your-username/calc-cli.git
    ```
 3. Install dependencies in the root folder
-4. To make it run globally (Optional) use
+4. To make it run globally on your system(Optional) use
    ``` bash
    npm install -g
    ```